janpetzold/hyperstore/README.md

-[x] Client shall not need public IP, SSH or other stuff > Public IP and Subnet are indeed needed for SSM, SSH is not [x] Find way to provision all clients with locustfile.py test file even though they're based on an AMI [x] start client setup with 3 clients from EU via AMI predefined based on Locust [ ] setup Locust Master/Slave and read actual data via UI / file [ ] setup AWS Parameter Store
+[x] Client shall not need public IP, SSH or other stuff > Public IP and Subnet are indeed needed for SSM, SSH is not [x] Find way to provision all clients with locustfile.py test file even though they're based on an AMI [x] start client setup with 3 clients from EU via AMI predefined based on Locust [ ] Update AMI so we can use a proper locust version 2.3* [ ] setup Locust Master/Slave and read actual data via UI / file [ ] Modify locustfile.py so we have tests that actually make sense [ ] setup AWS Parameter Store
 [x] use custom Redis to speed up provisioning time
 [ ] move everything to a private subnet instead of a public one